MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/help-users-use-discover-view.md

 ### What is the effect of allowing or not allowing access to the Office Graph?

-If you don't allow access to the Office Graph, you affect the relevance of the content appearing in the Discover view and in experiences elsewhere in Microsoft 365 (for example on the SharePoint start page).
+If you don't allow access to the Office Graph, you affect the relevance of the content appearing in the Discover view and in experiences elsewhere in Office 365 (for example on the SharePoint start page).
 Allowing and not allowing access to the Office Graph will also affect Delve functionality.

 > [!NOTE]
-> For more info, see [Office Delve for Microsoft 365 admins](/sharepoint/delve-for-office-365-admins).
+> For more info, see [Office Delve for Office 365 admins](/sharepoint/delve-for-office-365-admins).

 ## Additional resources
 <a name="AddRes"> </a>